 There are some limited scenarios where provisions are assigned a date as from which they no longer have effect, a 'stop date'.
 For example, where the whole of the legislation or a division of it larger than a single provision (e.g. whole Part, whole Schedule, etc.) has been repealed, the earliest date on which the repeal came into effect is added to the timeline at that higher level.
 When viewing the legislation at the repealed level as at that date or later, the provisions within it will no longer be visible.
 Instead you will see a single dotted line together with an annotation giving authority for the repeal.
 You can still navigate to those individual provisions via the Table of Contents.
-They will also appear as dotted lines with an annotation giving authority for the repeal as a 'stop date'.
+They will also appear as dotted lines with an annotation giving authority for the repeal.
+The timeline will show the effective date of the repeal as a 'stop date'.